TeamLightning/smarthacksop.github.io/_posts/2017-05-2-download-smart-clash!.md

 * Changed background task manager.
 * Added server restarter.
 * Implemented automatic server fixer if something goes wrong.
-* Improved to handle 80000 Players (and it does more than that :yellow_heart:
+* Improved to handle 80000 Players (and it does more than that)